BogdanCojocar/BrokerTool/README.md

 BrokerTool
 ==========

-Java rest web rest service created using Jerseu framework ans deployed using Glassfish.
+Java rest web rest service created using Jersey framework and deployed using Glassfish.